mBrandt85/cygni/README.md

 App runs with Node.js built in Cluster module.

-For more scalability options, setup load balancing in e.g. Nginx or PM2 (Linux).
+For more scalability options, setup PM2 load balancing and/or horizontal scaling in Nginx.
 Maybe the most important, upgrade server plan.